crmplease/coder/README.md

 );
 ```

-If method exists, then signature and PhpDoc will be updated.
+If method exists, then signature and Phpdoc will be updated.

 Example:
 ```php